hashicorp/design-system/website/docs/components/rich-tooltip/partials/code/how-to-use.md

 !!!
 Insight

-If you find yourself in need to customize the component behaviour or functionality, we suggest to [speak with the Design System team](/about/support) before actually implementing the changes (we may already have it covered).
+If your use case requires customizing the component behavior or functionality, we suggest [speaking with the Design System team](/about/support) first before actually implementing the changes (as we may already have your case covered).

 !!!